Restless Legs Syndrome Awareness Day

 If you would like to share your words to help raise awareness please email your piece to firstname.lastname@example.org.
 You can remain anonymous if you wish.

 How can you help raise awareness?

 Write to your local media about RLS and the RLS Awareness Day.
-Tell them why raising awareness is so important.
-Share our Media Release with them.
+Tell them what RLS is (the RLS Factsheet is helpful for this), what it is like to live with and why raising awareness is so important.

 Write a story or share your thoughts with us.
 We will be sharing stories and thoughts written by people with RLS on our website and across our social media to help raise awareness.
 You can remain anonymous if you wish.
 Send your story or thoughts to firstname.lastname@example.org

 Share the stories written by people with RLS (see below) to help raise awareness of how RLS affects people's lives.

 Share the RLS Awareness Day information images below on social media with your RLS message.

 Add the RLS Awareness Day Facebook Frame to your profile pic and encourage friends and family to show their support by doing the same.

 Change your Facebook cover to our RLSAD Facebook Cover image (see below).

 Stories and thoughts by people living with